GerardODwyer/CharacterCompanion/README.md

 ### REFRENCES ###

-* the labs provided by David Drohan were of great assistence (https://tutors-design.netlify.com/)
+* the labs provided by David Drohan were of great assistance (https://tutors-design.netlify.com/)

-* vidio of app in action (https://www.youtube.com/watch?v=jWPcs4ykOYI&feature=youtu.be)
+* video of app in action (https://www.youtube.com/watch?v=jWPcs4ykOYI&feature=youtu.be)